chirchir12/ride-sharing-app/README.md

 ### API Documentation

-please visit
+1. http://localhost:4003/api/docs#/ OR speficy your port
-http://localhost:4003/api/docs#/ OR speficy your port you can also import postman collection in the root directory of the project to your postman
+2. you can also import postman collection in the root directory of the project to your postman

 ### Pg Admin

 1. please visit http://localhost:5050/
-2. use admin@admin.com in the email field
+2. use `admin@admin.com` in the email field
-3. use pgadmin4 in the password field
+3. use `pgadmin4` in the password field
 4. create a connection once connected and remember to use `db` in the host connection field

 ###### NB